soul-newacc/LoanDiscordBot/README.md

 Its mainly in Spanish so I will translate and explain the commands the most simple I can

-/crearprestamos: creates a json file to store info of a loan.
-Usage: /createloans name [nameOfTheClient] id[IdOfTheClient] amount[AmountOfMoneyLent]
+/crearprestamo: creates a json file to store info of a loan.
+Usage: /crearprestamo nombre[nameOfTheClient] id[IdOfTheClient] monto[AmountOfMoneyLent]

-/deleteloan: removes loan files.
-Usage: /deleteloanloan[NameOfTheFile]
+/borrarprestamo: removes loan files.
+Usage: /borrarprestamo prestamo[NameOfTheFile]

 /verprestamos: see loans stored.
-Usage: /seeloans
+Usage: /verprestamos

 /infoprestamo: See information about a loan.
 Usage: /infoprestamo prestamo[NameOfTheFile]